ALostGuardian/GVSU-CIS350-Team27/docs/proposal-template.md

 # Introduction

 A 2D, grid based, strategy, and dating sim.
-This game will use a grid based movement system for battles, use dice rolls for attacking, and be a 2D system.
+This game will use a grid based movement system for battles, use dice rolls for attacking, and be in 2D animation.

 # Anticipated Technologies